ibm-cloud-docs/netezza/webconsole/wp_smartscaling.md

 ### Performance property
 {: #performance-property}

-You can use the **Performance property** dropdown to navigate between different charts.
+Use the **Performance property** dropdown to navigate between different charts.
 The default **Workload Utilization** graph visualizes multiple data points that are related to your system resources.

 When you are looking at the graph overall, use the legend to identify the contour profile.
 {: tip}